roberta-davidson/ADMIXTURE-smartPCA-PLINK-and-EIGENSOFT/README.md

 ## Supervised ADMIXTURE
 If something is known about the relationship between populations, can select populations as fixed source groups of ancestry and infer those ancestries in you test individuals. \
-Requires the flag --supervised and an additional `*.pop` file, this has the same format as the `*.fam` but fixed populations are denoted and those you wish to infer ancestry for have a "-" in the population column. e.g.
+Requires the flag --supervised and an additional `*.pop` file (with matching prefix), this has the same number of lines as the `*.fam`, one line per individual with the population names if they denote a fixed ancestry and those you wish to infer ancestry for have a "-" instead. e.g.
 ```
-Fam1 Ind1 P1 M1 1 -9
+Fam1
-Fam2 Ind2 P2 M2 1 -9
+Fam2
-- Ind3 P3 M3 1 -9
+-
-- Ind4 P4 M4 1 -9
+-
-- Ind5 P5 M5 1 -9
+-
 ```
 Where Fam1 and Fam2 are fixed ancestries and ancestral proportion will be inferred for Ind3-Ind5. \
 Note ADMIXTURE will only run for K=(number of fixed ancestries), it will not infer more ancestries at higher K values than the number you specify in the `*.pop` file \